24-hour campaign ban on BJP's Dilip Ghosh over his Sitalkuchi remarks | Politics

 The Election Commission Thursday evening imposed a 24-hour campaign ban on the BJP's West Bengal president Dilip Ghosh for his ''there will be Sitalkuchi in several places'' remarks.

-The order said the Commission ''sternly warns'' Ghosh and advises him to desist from using such statements while making public utterances during the period when the Model Code of Conduct is in force.
+The Commission ''sternly'' warned Ghosh and advised him to desist from using such statements while making public utterances during the period when the Model Code of Conduct is in force, the order said.

 The Commission had on Tuesday issued a notice to Ghosh for his alleged remarks after four people were killed when central forces opened fire during polling at Sitalkuchi in Cooch Behar district.